-This giant Australian state is spectacular and very rich with diverse, unusual landmarks.
-Highlights of Western Australia are refuges of biodiversity in remote parts of desert, amazing cliff formations and unique aboriginal art.
+This giant Australian state is spectacular and very rich with unusual landmarks.
+Highlights of Western Australia are refuges of biodiversity in remote parts of the desert, amazing cliff formations, and unique aboriginal art.

 Meteorite Craters Around the World – throughout Earth’s history, meteorites have pummeled the planet’s surface.
 These collisions have caused mass extinctions and even climate change on a global scale.

 This popular nontechnical introduction to the fascinating world of meteorites, asteroids, comets, and impact craters is now even better!
 With more than 50 new photographs and updated illustrations, new and expanded appendixes, and some fun cosmic humor, Rocks from Space, Second Edition, journeys into the last frontier for close-up looks at the latest astronomical discoveries.